facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 A Global Perspective

 For fixed income, or bonds, we track the FTSE World Government Bond Index.
 The index tracks sovereign debt from 20 countries, denominated in their respective currencies.
-It was negative in the second quarter, down 8.91%, mostly tied to the same concerns equity investors are facing.
-YTD, performance is down 14.79%.
+The index was down -1.58% in the second quarter, driving YTD performance lower to -3.96%.
+Though concerns about inflation and interest rates were waning, rates were not immediately adjusting.

 U.S. Economy

-Job growth is one area in the economy that remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 372,000 jobs for the month of June, and the unemployment rate remained below 4%, at 3.6%.
-BLS suggests that job growth was notable in professional and business services, leisure and hospitality, and healthcare (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate has been climbing.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 206,000 jobs for the month of June, but the unemployment rate moved above 4%, coming in at 4.1% BLS indicated job growth was notable in government, health care, social assistance, and construction (full press release can be found at: https://www.bls.gov).

 U.S. Stocks